pirtleshell/owl-wisdom/README.md

       author: 'Carl Sagan'
     }
   ],
-  lastUpdate: '2016-12-16'    // recorded so it only updates once a day }
+  lastUpdate: '2016-12-16',   // recorded so it only updates once a day
+  limit: 100                  // the maximum quotes to store in the database.
+}
 ```